A flat-Earther's plan to launch himself in a homemade rocket...

 The host talked of "Elon Musk's fake reality," and Hughes talked of "anti-Christ, Illuminati stuff."
 After half an hour of this, the host told his 300-some listeners to back Hughes's exploration of space.

-While there is no one hypothesis for what the flat Earth is supposed to look like, many believers envision a flat disc ringed by sea ice, which naturally holds the oceans in.
+While there is no one hypothesis for what the flat Earth is supposed to look like, many believers envision a flat disk ringed by sea ice, which naturally holds the oceans in.

 What's beyond the sea ice, if anything, remains to be discovered.